Jet mixing enhancement with Bayesian optimization, deep learning, and persistent data topology: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the National Natural Science Foundation of China under grants 12172109 and 12302293, and by the Guangdong Basic and Applied Basic Research Foundation under grant 2022A1515011492, and by the Shenzhen Science and Technology Program under grant JCYJ20220531095605012.
+This work is supported by the National Natural Science Foundation of China under grants 12172109 and 12302293, by the Guangdong Basic and Applied Basic Research Foundation under grant 2022A1515011492, and by the Shenzhen Science and Technology Program under grant JCYJ20220531095605012.
 This work is also supported by the Polish National Science Center under grant 2018/31/B/ST8/00762.
 We gratefully acknowledge inspiring and formative contributions of Antoine Blanchard and Themis Sapsis to the employed Bayesian optimization algorithm and its interpretation.
+We express our sincere thanks to Zhutao Jiang for testing our optimization algorithmss in a companion jet mixing experiment and deepening our physical insights and to Thomas Weise for enriching our roadmap on optimization algorithms and to Herbert Edelsbrunner and Hans-Christian Hege for a discussion of topological data analyses.